Skip to content

 Address: Varies weekly

 Parks on Tap is Philadelphia’s popular traveling beer garden, which occupies different park spaces throughout the city.
-In addition to craft beers and wine, this family-friendly beer garden features snacks, and non-alcoholic drinks.
+In addition to craft beers and wine, this family-friendly beer garden features sandwiches, snacks and non-alcoholic drinks.
 Plus, they offer comfy chairs, hammocks, and games like Jenga and corn hole.

 Sit back and relax while enjoying the natural beauty of the over 10,000+ acres of green space found throughout Philadelphia.
 A portion of the proceeds from Parks on Tap benefits the city’s parks.